TongXueBIT/TongXueBIT.github.io/index.md

 ### 学术成果
-  - **T. Xue**, A. el Ali, T. Zhang, G. Ding, and P. Cesar, “CEAP-360VR: A Continuous Physiological and Behavioral Emotion Annotation Dataset for 360° Videos, ”in IEEE Transactions on Multimedia (TMM), doi: 10.1109/TMM.2021.3124080..
-SCI一区（Top）
+  - **T. Xue**, A. el Ali, T. Zhang, G. Ding, and P. Cesar, “CEAP-360VR: A Continuous Physiological and Behavioral Emotion Annotation Dataset for 360° Videos, ” To be published in IEEE Transactions on Multimedia.
+SCI Top, IF=6.513

   - **T. Xue**, A. el Ali, T. Zhang, G. Ding, and P. Cesar, “RCEA-360VR: Real-time, Continuous Emotion Annotation in 360 VR Videos for Collecting Precise Viewport-dependent Ground Truth Labels,” In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (ACM CHI 2021) .
 1–15.
 CCF A类会议